-- 1. Press standby. - in Standby mode, the display shows the boat's current compass heading.
+1. Press standby.

+• The display shows the boat's current compass heading.

 - 2. Disengage the autopilot to return to hand steering: - Wheel Pilot: Disengage the wheel drive clutch by rotating the clutch lever anti-clockwise (so the lever engages fully onto the locating pip). - Tiller Pilot: Remove the drive unit from the tiller pin.
-If required, retract the push rod using -1, +1, -10 and +10 keys. - 3.
-The last heading is memorized and can be recalled (see page 9).
+If required, retract the push rod using -1, +1, -10 and +10 keys.